 Before proceeding, let me re-emphasize a point mentioned earlier.
-As I noted in discussing the syntactic distributions of PDs qua NPs and TCs qua sentential complements, some verbs of attitude take TC complements and do not take NP complements.
-Earlier, in citing (4), repeated here, I said that 'said', 'hoped', and 'wished' are of this sort:
+As I noted earlier in discussing the syntactic distributions of PDs qua NPs and TCs qua sentential complements, some verbs of attitude take TC complements and do not take NP complements.
+Earlier, in citing 4, repeated here, I said that 'said', 'hoped' and 'wished' are of this sort:

-(4) Russell said/hoped/wished that mathematics reduces to logic/ the proposition that mathematics reduces to logic.
+4. Russell said/hoped/wished that arithmetic reduces to logic/the proposition that arithmetic reduces to logic.

-And indeed, when we look at other NPs, it seems clear that these verbs simply do not take (most) NP complements:9
+And indeed, when we look at other NPs, it seems clear that these verbs simply do not take (most) NP complements:27

-(4a) Russell said/hoped/wished every girl/Cara/Logicism/ snakes/her/gold.
+4a.
+Russell said/hoped/wished every girl/Julie/Logicism/snakes/her/gold.

-So though (4) strictly constitutes an instance of substitution failure (since we included the case where one sentence has a truth value and the other is gibberish), substitution failure of this sort is very easily explained within our, and virtually any, framework: when we substitute an NP complement for a TC complement where the verb whose complement it is takes only TC complements, we go from a grammatical sentence to an ungrammatical sentence.
-Of course, this isn't very interesting.
-Thus, we wish to consider and explain cases in which we get substitution failure, where there is independent reason to think the verbs in question take both TC and NP complements.
-The pairs (7a)/(7b), (8a)/(8b), and (9a)/(9b) are cases of this sort, since these sentences together with the following show that the verbs of attitude in them take both NP and TC complements:
+So though 4 strictly constitutes an instance of substitution failure (since we included the case where one sentence has a truth value and the other is gibberish), substitution failure of this sort is very easily explained within our, and virtually any, framework: when we substitute an NP complement for a TC complement where the verb whose complement it is takes only TC complements, we go from a grammatical sentence to an ungrammatical sentence.28 Of course, this